bitwalker/distillery/docs/guides/phoenix_walkthrough.md

 With this complete, we are now ready to generate the 0.0.4 release just as we did with 0.0.3.
 Generate a release, copy the 0.0.4 tarball into a new release directory under `local_deploy`, and upgrade the application.

-1. `cd assets && node ./node_modules/webpack/bin/webpack.js --mode production && cd .. && MIX_ENV=prod mix do phx.digest, release --env=prod --upgrade`
+- `npm run deploy --prefix assets && MIX_ENV=prod mix do phx.digest, release --env=prod --upgrade`
-1. `mkdir local_deploy/releases/0.0.4`
+- `mkdir local_deploy/releases/0.0.4`
-1. `cp _build/prod/rel/phoenix_distillery/releases/0.0.4/phoenix_distillery.tar.gz local_deploy/releases/0.0.4/`
+- `cp _build/prod/rel/phoenix_distillery/releases/0.0.4/phoenix_distillery.tar.gz local_deploy/releases/0.0.4/`
-1. `./local_deploy/bin/phoenix_distillery upgrade 0.0.4`
+- `./local_deploy/bin/phoenix_distillery upgrade 0.0.4`

 *DO NOT RELOAD YOUR BROWSER* Simply stare at your console and wait.
 In no time at all you will see numbers start incrementing by 1 rather than 2.
 You will conclude that hot upgrades are the coolest thing since sliced bread.